jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 - Windows Performance objects and metrics.
 - CloudWatch alarms for custom metrics

-With these pieces in place, you’ll have a setup that alerts your team when your windows metrics exceed their threshold.
+With these pieces in place, you’ll have a setup that alerts your team when your Windows metrics exceed their threshold.
 Next, you could extend this setup with other instance metrics, application-level metrics and log collection.

 A fully working CDK application with the code mentioned in this blogpost can be found in the [following GitHub repo](https://github.com/jreijn/demos-aws-cdk/tree/develop/aws-cdk-windows-diskspace-monitoring).